Have you ever asked yourself, "Why should I witness?" Several reasons should come to mind.

 First, because Jesus commands you to: "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit," (Matt.
 28:19).
 Also, Ezek.
 3:11 says, "and go to the exiles, to the sons of your people, and speak to them and tell them, whether they listen or not . . . "

 Third, witness because it is a wise thing to do.
 Prov.
 11:30 says, " . . . he who is wise wins souls."
 Now, I know I am not a very wise person.
-But, since God says I'll be wise to win souls, or try to, then great, let me at it.
+But, since God says that I'll be wise to win souls--or try to--then great, let me at it.
 I want to be wise in God's sight.